aasensio/hazel2/docs/started/installation.rst

     conda install -c conda-forge cython numpy h5py tqdm scipy astropy mpich mpi4py configobj gfortran_osx-64 gcc_osx-64 asciitree

 The specific packages for the Fortran and C compilers might change depending on the version of Anaconda that you have installed in your system.
-Their name might also be `gfortran` and `gcc`.
+Their name might also be `gfortran` and `gcc` or simply `compilers`.
 Feel free to add `matplotlib` for doing some plots.
 You will need it if you want to run some of the examples shown in this documentation in your computer.